nextapps-de/mikado/README.md

 });
 ```

-<a name="store-reactive"></a>

 #### 4. Reactive Store (Observable Array)

 This is also an external store with all its attributes described above.
 Additionally, this store reacts when indices get changed (applies changes to DOM automatically).
 That makes reconciliation unnecessary but also has a noticeable extra cost for all other kinds of updates.
 The main reason why this store is slower in the benchmark by a large margin is, that this store cannot apply a bulk of updates through a loop.
 It reacts at the moment the data was assigned/removed from an index.
 Still, this store could perform faster than all other ones depending on your application / current view.

 The reactive store could also be used in a combination with the <a href="#proxy">proxy</a> feature.
 Using both provides you a complete reactive store where you did not need calling any of Mikados methods again like render/reconcile/update/add/append/remove.
 All these methods gets redundant/obsolete because the view is completely synchronized along with the whole state of your store.
 This combination and how they are integrated into Mikado are unique.
-The "repaint" test from the benchmark ist just an empty function call and performs <a href="https://raw.githack.com/nextapps-de/mikado/master/bench/#modes">astronomical</a>.
+The "repaint" test from the benchmark ist just an empty function call and performs <a href="https://raw.githack.com/nextapps-de/mikado/bench/#modes">astronomical</a>.

 Read the documentation about this kind of store <a href="#observable">here</a>.

-<a name="store-export"></a>
+<a name="export"></a>

 #### Export / Import Views